rarora7777/curve-on-surface-drawing-vr/README.md

 # Mid-Air Drawing of Curves on Surfaces in Virtual Reality
 Source code and study data for the TOG 2021 paper: Mid-Air Drawing of Curves on Surfaces in Virtual Reality.

 For a barebones demo of our _Mimicry_ technique, try out the pre-built demo: https://github.com/rarora7777/curve-on-surface-drawing-vr/releases/tag/v0.1.
+The demo is limited, so downloading the building the code yourself, which allows for a much greater testing freedom, is highly recommended.

 To try out the user study for yourself, download the study executable: https://github.com/rarora7777/curve-on-surface-drawing-vr/releases/tag/StudyExecutable.